VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

 There are four goals to keep in mind when optimizing the read-side.
 You typically want:

-* Fast responses to queries for data.
+* Very fast responses to queries for data.
 * To minimize resource utilization.
 * To minimize latency.
 * To minimize costs.